EDWARD DURWOOD BUNYARD

 IOWA ROOTS 1882 – 1952

-DATES: Edward Durwood Bunyard was born in New Sharon Iowa on 2 April 1882.
-He is the son of William Washington Bunyard and Angeline A. Barnard.
-His parents were living in the small community of Hepburn in Page Co. at the time.
+DATES: Edward Durwood Bunyard was born in New Sharon, Mahaska County, Iowa on 2 April 1882.
+He was the oldest son of William Washington Bunyard and Angeline Arrelia Barnard.
+Angeline was the daughter of William T. Barnard and Eveline McMahan.
+Edward’s parents were living in the small community of Hepburn in Page County at the time.
 However, he may actually have been born at the home of his Grandmother Emeline, Angeline’s mother.
 Angeline was 16 years old at the time of his birth.
 Edward lives in Iowa his entire life.
-He died 10 Aprikl 1952 in Panora, Guthrie Co.
-Iowa.
-Edward is buried in an unmarked grave in West Cemetery in Panora.
+He died 10 April 1952 in Panora, Guthrie County, Iowa and is buried in an unmarked grave in West Cemetery in Panora.

-By 1930 Edward and his family has moved to Stuart City, Guthrie Co.
+By 1930 Edward and his family have moved to Stuart City, Guthrie County, Iowa.
 Edward is supporting his family as a common laborer working on farms in the community.
-He moved into Panora city in 1940.
-William has left the home by early 1937.
+He moved into the small town of Panora in 1940.
+Son William has left the home by early 1937.
 His brother Russell remained with his parents until at least 1939.
-Finally, in 1940, at the age of 58, Edward moved into Panora city where he lived until his death in 1952.